tirexrs/security/README.md

 You can pass True or False, inside the "security.login()", and if you pass False, the user won't be able to sign up if he doesn't already have a username and a password.
 If you don't pass anything, by default it's value is True.
 Usernames and passwords when you sign up will be saved in users_login_info.py, so the script can access them when you need to login.
+A new feature for this module is now avilable, you can import this module into any blank python script, and after importing, use "security.encrypt_script()", and this will ask you to choose the python file you want to encrypted, and any name to create a new file for the encrypted script.
+So with "security.encrypt_script()", the script will work fine, but you cannot understand what's inside the code, and it can't be reverse engineered (only if the script is re-decrypted).